espocrm/documentation/docs/user-guide/reports.md

 Specific reports can be allowed for specific portals.
 For this, you need to add the portal in the *Reports* field on the Report detail view.
 The Portal Role assigned to the portal should have defined access to the *Reports* scope with the *Read* action set to *all*.

+It's possible to add a report dashlet on the portal dashboard.

+!!! note

+    For grid reports which are meant be available in the portal, it's usually reasonable to enable *Apply ACL*.

 ## See also